Olive Oil: Nutritional Facts and Other Benefits

-9.86 grams of monounsaturated fat, 1.42 grams of polyunsaturated fat, and 1.86 grams of saturated fat make up one tablespoon of olive oil.
+There are 9.86 grams of monounsaturated fat, 1.42 grams of polyunsaturated fat, and 1.86 grams of saturated fat in olive oil.
 Olive oil has 119 calories per tablespoon, making it a calorie-dense food.

 Although it is heavy in fat, olive oil is a healthy type of fat that has been linked to improved physiological health.
 It also contains a number of essential elements, including vitamin E, vitamin K, and trace levels of potassium.